Updated March 2026 to include WebP and AVIF formats and reflect current best practice.

 Squoosh

-Squoosh is a free online tool developed by the good folks at Google.
-It offers a range of options and handles all the main file types.
+Squoosh is a free, open-source tool that handles all the main file types, including WebP and AVIF.
 If you have a 6000 x 4000 pixel, high-quality JPEG that comes in at 5MB, it's as simple as visiting the Squoosh website, dragging your image in from your computer, and Squoosh does its thing.

-By default, Squoosh is set to convert your image to JPEG at 75% quality, but it's as simple to change this.
+By default, Squoosh is set to convert your image to JPEG at 75% quality, but it's straightforward to change this, and we'd encourage you to experiment with WebP or AVIF output for smaller file sizes at the same visual quality.

 We tried this to see how Squoosh optimised a 6000 pixel, 5MB image.
 Sliding the 'resize' option and adjusting the width to 2000 pixels (which automatically adjusted the height to 1333 to keep the aspect ratio intact), setting the method to 'Browser High Quality' and a MozJPEG quality of 50%, we reduced the file size to 88kB.
 That's a 98% reduction in file size with no discernible difference in image quality when viewed in a web browser.